poppytait/AndroidWorkshops_BCN/README.md

 ## I am going to miss one of the workshops, can I still come?
 Can I catch up?

 You are in luck 😄 everything we will be teaching will be following online courses and documentation to make this course more accessible to people.
-This way you can catch up if you missed a day or just re do the exercises to make sure you understand the concepts.
+This way you can catch up if you missed a day or just redo the exercises to make sure you understand the concepts.

 Go inside of the folder of any day you want to re do or that you missed, you will find the appropriate links there.
 And don't forget to do your homework before the next class!!